 4. Credenza Desk

 Credenza desks, as the name implies, combine a desk with a cupboard-packed credenza.
 This is a piece of furniture normally reserved for dining or living rooms, valued for its fashion and utility.
 When combined with a desk, you gain the benefits of both pieces of furniture, so long as you have the space to hold one.

 Corner desks can be a convenient solution to space problems in their compact iteration, or a sprawling suite of surface area in their more elaborate configurations.
 They can provide more desktop space in a smaller area, or a large L-shaped spread, depending on the size you’re aiming for.
 The best aspect is their ability to provide extra leg room.

-This is a type of desk topped by a hinged desktop surface, which is in turn topped by a bookcase, usually closed with doors or drawers.
-The whole is usually a single, tall and heavy piece of ornate furniture.
-There were originally for people who wanted a luxurious desk yet lacked the room for a formal roll-top model.
+This is a type of desk topped by a hinged-desktop surface, which is in turn topped by a bookcase, usually closed with doors or drawers.
+The whole desk is usually a single, tall and heavy piece of ornate furniture.
+They were originally for people who wanted a luxurious desk yet lacked the room for a formal roll-top model.